 An hour later a helicopter hovered and circled above before skilfully landed in the tussock close by.

-A time to embrace acceptance and vulnerability as I lay on the hospital bed unable to do much and requiring the assistance of the amazing nurses for the simple things like toilet and cleaning.
-I was humbled and grateful knowing it could easily be worse, my leg will heal and I will ride again.
+A time to embrace acceptance and vulnerability as I lay on the hospital bed unable to do much and requiring the assistance of the amazing nurses for simple things like toilet and cleaning.
+I was humbled and grateful knowing it could easily be worse, my leg would heal and I would ride again.

 Photo by Anton McGeachen